 I don’t want my face to be completely immovable.
 Should I still get it?

 “There is no need for your face to be completely paralysed after a BTX treatment.
 Your treatment should be tailored to your face and your needs by your doctor, and if you express that you don’t want to be paralysed your doctor should give you a treatment that allows movement!
+For example, this botox treatment in melbourne at VCI uses subtle enhancements to avoid the infamous “frozen face”, just like Cara does.
+This means that you can get get the results you want without the paralysed face.

 Your first BTX treatment is really at your doctor’s discretion, and they will treat you according to the movements they see your face making and what you tell them you would like to achieve.
 After that you will be able to tell your doctor exactly what you liked and didn’t like, and at your next treatment they can slightly change the doses or positions of your injections until you find a formula that is perfect for your face!